🧩 Progression of skills in this pack:

 – Understand what data is and collect it as a tally.

-– Label a pictogram and add data to each column.
+– Use software to label a pictogram and add data to each column.

 – Edit a table with correct titles and numbers.

-– Create a bar chart/pie chart/line chart suitable for the data.
+– Use software to create a bar chart/pie chart/line chart suitable for the data.

 – Interpret a pictogram/bar chart/line chart.